ase-group4/secfit/README.md

 ### Cypress tests (Blackbox tests)

+To run the tests, there need to be a running version of the backend locally to test against, set up for this is [explained above](#backend).

-To run the tests, do the following in the terminal:
+While running a backend, do the following in the terminal to run the tests:

 1. Navigate to the `frontend` folder.